 You want someone who can identify what the manuscript needs.
 It really helps when a book editor like me is hired to do what is necessary to elevate the content with the full blessings of the author, but this is not always the case.
 Again, sometimes the author ONLY wants certain work performed, and I honor that.

 Sometimes authors inquire about manuscript evaluation which is an overarching editorial assessment of strengths and weaknesses in a manuscript.
 They may want an opinion before the editing begins.
 I think this is great, but manuscript evaluations can run $500 to $1,000.
 My suggestion is usually that authors allow me to read through a manuscript and suggest a fair editing rate, which might include developmental editing.
 The spares them from having to pay for a manuscript evaluation in addition to the editing—it basically becomes an all-in-one project.
-After all, my quote, based on whether it is high end or low end rate, is a “mini” manuscript evaluation in an of itself.
-It either needs a lot of work, or not, and the quote reflects that.
+After all, my quote, based on whether it is high-end or low-end rate, is a “mini” manuscript evaluation in and of itself.
+It either needs a lot of work or not, and the quote reflects that.

-Contact me for book editing rates and a consultation for your special project.
+Contact me for book editing rates and consultation for your special project.

-Send an email at firstname.lastname@example.org and we’ll discuss the ins and outs of your project.
+Send an email to firstname.lastname@example.org and we’ll discuss the ins and outs of the process, timelines, and deliverables.